user-sbd/dev/notes/personal/music/wow.md

 drownin in the syrup no heart no fight
 she came through with love real shit no lie
 healed my wounds now im touchin the sky
-rised from the ashes now im touchin the sky

 *verse 3*
 used to wake up to the shakes body screamin for a hit
-codeine callin like a siren had me stuck in a pit
-parents left me in the cold no advice no hand to grip
+codeine callin like a siren had me aching for sip parents left me in the cold no hand to grip
 learned to hustle through the struggle turned my pain in to a script
-karmas got a long arm its collectin what i spent
-every high i chased was just a loan with heavy rent
-tinted windows hide the scars but the mirror dont pretend
-saw my demons in the glass had to face em in the end
-shes my light in the fog my compass in the maze
-her loves a sermon in the storm pullin me through the haze
-quit the lean dropped the percs left the wock in the past
-now im buildin somethin real foundations meant to last
 citys still the same but im seein it thru a different lens
 tinted dreams turned vivid now im writin my amends
 every bars a piece of me every rhymes a step to mend
-with her by my side i found the strength to start again

 *hook*
-tinted dreams im cruisin slow where the fuck im sposed to go
+tinted dreams im cruisin slow where the fuck im posed to go
 fake love gone da truth show karmas callin debts i owe
 codeine waves im sinkin low but she pulled me from the glow
-now im risin she helping me grow
+now im risin help me grow i love u i hope u know

-*chorus*
-i was lost in the dark no spark no light
-drownin in the syrup no heart no fight
-she came through with love real shit no lie
-healed my wounds now im touchin the sky
-rised from the ashes now im touchin the sky

-*outro*
-tinted whip im rollin clean left the purple in the past
-her loves the fuel that keeps me movin fillin up my tank at last
-karmas paid my slate is clean im writin bars to break the cast
-from the ashes to the stars yeah my storys built to last